AlignPublic/handbook/README.md

-# Fatgoat Handbook | All Remote Startup
+# Fatgoat Handbook | All Remote Startup Accelerator

 # About Us